Dr. Pranshu Mohindra

 The University of Maryland nominated him for the Board of Directors at the Alliance for Clinical Trials in Oncology, which covers almost 10,000 cancer specialists at medical centers and hospitals across the United States and Canada.

-As an associate professor at the University of Maryland, he is the director of research internships and has mentored several medical students who won national awards for research projects.
+As associate professor at the University of Maryland, he was the director of research internships and mentored several medical students who won national awards for research projects.